Duration:3 years full time

 The course prepares you for work in the performance and entertainment industries.
 It will provide you with valuable experience of carrying out a number of roles within the arts industry such as a live or digital performance maker, actor or performer, freelance practitioner, presenter or arts administrator.
 Potential career options include a number of different roles such as a performer, actor, director, workshop facilitator, freelance practitioner, performance writer, producer.
 There are opportunities to progress onto further study to pursue a Master’s degree or a teaching qualification.

 This highly practical course is mostly taught and assessed through practice-based work, from individual skill-based presentations in class, to full-scale public performances.
 All practice-based work is supported by theory which aids in the development of academic skills through the carrying out of research, academic writing, presentations and portfolios.

 We have two purpose built studios.
 The 9m x 9m Rehearsal Studio, with its high-grade semi-sprung floor, allows you space to train and rehearse.
 The Performance Studio is a state of the art public performance venue from which you can showcase your performances before taking them on tour.
 We have a good relationship with a number of local, national and international performance companies and theatre organisations providing opportunities for industry experience and access to further professional expertise.

-EXCEL Festival Bonanza!
-This year our annual EXCEL performance festival is going online.
-EXCEL Festival platforms and celebrates the work of final year Performance Students at University Campus Oldham.
-The festival highlights the opportunities available for a career in the performing arts industry drawing together Industry Experts and Professionals offering workshops, masterclasses and advice.
-EXCEL is kindly sponsored by University Campus Oldham and GM Higher.
+The Excel festival highlights the opportunities available for a career in the performing arts industry drawing together Industry Experts and Professionals offering workshops, masterclasses and advice.
+EXCEL has kindly sponsored by University Campus Oldham and GM Higher.